 Proprioception is similar to balance but means the awareness of where your body (or body part) is in space.
 These ACL exercises help in controlling the movement of the limb and preventing re-injury.

-The athlete begins by standing on the injured leg only for 30 seconds.
+Begin by standing on your injured leg only for 30 seconds.
 Once this is accomplished the athlete closes their eyes to increase the difficulty.
 The next step is to balance on an unstable surface such as a trampette, wobble cushion or half foam roller.

 Functional, sports specific and plyometric drills

 Plyometric exercises involve dynamic and sometimes explosive movements.

 They bridge the gap between regaining normal strength in the leg and returning to full training and eventually competition.

 Resistance band jump

 A resistance band is wrapped around the waist and anchored or held behind the athlete.
 They then perform side to side or forwards and backward jumps.

 The resistance from the band provides a challenge to the balance.